Bylaws/Policy and Procedures Committee

 - Standing Committees are as follows: Advocacy, Bylaws & Policy, Conference, Evaluation, Finance, and Race, Health, and Social Equity.

 - Standing Committees will be co-chaired by members elected by the committee.

 - Committee Co-chairs may create subcommittees.
 If a subcommittee is created, a subcommittee chair will be appointed by Committee Co-chairs.

 - Ad Hoc Committees or communities of practice may be created by Leadership Team as needed.

 - An Annual Conference will be conducted each calendar year.

 - A business meeting will be held during each Annual Conference.

 Article VII.
 Activities

-ASNNA will hold quarterly membership calls, plan an Annual Conference, publish the proceedings of the Conference, and conduct other educational activities to fulfill its purpose, mission statement, and vision.
+ASNNA will hold quarterly membership meetings, conduct an Annual Conference, and conduct other activities or meetings to fulfill its purpose, mission, and vision.